 Regional Touring Program

-The Regional Touring Program (RTP) provides support for projects by regional presenting organizations showcasing the work of artists from elsewhere in the M-AAA region.
+The Regional Touring Program (RTP) provides support for projects by presenting organizations showcasing the work of artists from elsewhere in the M-AAA region.

-Touring artists must come from outside the organization’s state but within M-AAA’s service region (Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas).
+Touring artists must come from outside the presenter’s state but within M-AAA’s service region (Arkansas, Kansas, Missouri, Nebraska, Oklahoma, and Texas).
 Organizations must be a 501(c)3 not-for-profit or a unit of state or local government or a federally recognized tribal entity.

-Organizations may book artists of any discipline and grants require two public-facing activities: a feature presentation (a concert, performance, or other) and an outreach engagement (a class, workshop, artist talk, or other) to involve the general public in the work of the featured artist or educate an audience about the art form.
+Presenters may book artists of any discipline and grants require two public-facing activities: a feature presentation (a concert, performance, or other) and an outreach engagement (a class, workshop, artist talk, or other) to involve the general public in the work of the featured artist or educate an audience about the art form.

 Applications are accepted on a rolling deadline at any point during M-AAA’s fiscal year, which is July 1–June 30.
 Grants are distributed on a first-come, first-served basis, until the allocation for each state is gone.
 New allocations begin each year on July 1.